tcfev/task-force-nika/.github/ISSUE_TEMPLATE/introcuce-an-idea.md

 ---
 category: ideas
 labels: ''
-name: of the idea
+name: Inroduce your idea
-about: a line about this idea
+about: Create a robust profile for your idea and help others get involved.
 assignees: ''
 deadline: dd.mm.yy
 ---